 Let’s define it.
 What is word of mouth marketing?

 Word of mouth marketing is exactly what it sounds like.
-Having customers and subscribers love your offering so much that they can't help but rave about it to their friends, family, coworkers, and anyone else who will listen.
+It's having customers and subscribers love your offerings so much that they can't help but rave about it to their friends, family, coworkers, and anyone else who will listen.
 Word of mouth naturally happens when we're excited about something.
 It can be done online or off, and is a tried and true driver of growth.

 There are two main reasons why word of mouth is such a powerful growth tool for your business.
 One, we're likely to trust recommendations coming from friends way more than we trust ads.
 Two, It's better targeting.
 A friend is likely to tell you about something they know you'll enjoy.
 So the journey to conversion is much more straightforward and means more long term.